model-driven-devops/mdd/exercises/push-data.md

 ansible-playbook ciscops.mdd.update -e dry_run=no
 ```

+> Note: if you would like to view the data in the NSO UI, you can access this at https://10.10.20.49 and login with developer/C1sco12345

 ## Single Device Change

 Let's look at making a change that affects a single device.
 A common change of this type would be to enable an interface and add it to a VLAN.
 We'll do that by adding interface ```GigabitEthernet1/1``` into vlan 10 on ```site2-sw1``` by modifying the interface data in its `oc-intefaces.yml`.
 Copy the updated interface configuration of site2-sw1 into the file `mdd-data/org/region2/site2/site2-sw1/oc-intefaces.yml`: